KUNALBVP/operation_master.github.io/README.md

 # Operation Master Website

+This is a Fully functional and easy to play **math game** website.

+Simple mathematical questions like 6*7 will pops up on the screen and the player need to make one correct choice from the four given options.

+With each correct answer the score will be increased.
+And with each incorrect answer, score will be deducted.

 ### Found this project useful? :heart:

 If you found this project useful, then please consider giving it a :star: on Github and sharing it with your friends via social media.